Notes on the Use of Detail in the Mnemosyne Atlas

 Tonal Differences in ‘Zooming’: Two Examples

-1) A good example of first-level ‘zoom’ could be found in Panel 39, where, from Botticelli’s Primavera (or The Realm of Venus, according to the title Warburg proposed to the work) two details are extrapolated, focusing on the characters of Chloris and Zephyrus.
+1) A good example of first-level ‘zoom’ can be found in Panel 39, where, from Botticelli’s Primavera (or The Realm of Venus, according to the title Warburg proposed to the work) two details are extrapolated, focusing on the characters of Chloris and Zephyrus.
 The two characters are shown facing in opposite directions: they are looking at each other.
 Surprisingly, the intensity of their gaze is intensified to the utmost degree when their depictions are juxtaposed by Warburg, rather than within Botticelli’s painting.
 This action on the image could refer to a film technique named shot/countershot where one character is shown looking at another character, and then the other character is shown looking back at the first character.

 The juxtaposition of the two details is furthermore functional to trace the coordinates for the evolution and the repetition of the act of catching and on the theme of metamorphosis.
-Just as in the Ovidian quotations in Warburg’s Sandro Botticelli essay, Chloris and Zephyrus are ascribed to Apollo and Daphne, so, in the montage of Panel 39, range of depictions of Apollo and Daphne unfolds from the right side of the panel, starting from the ‘zooms’ on the two Botticelli characters.
+Just as in the Ovidian quotations in Warburg’s Sandro Botticelli essay, Chloris and Zephyrus are ascribed to Apollo and Daphne, so, in the montage of Panel 39, a range of depictions of Apollo and Daphne unfolds from the right side of the panel, starting from the ‘zooms’ on the two Botticelli characters.
 These paintings, from the fifteenth and sixteenth century, come from either the Italian or the Nordic Renaissance, thus testifying to a wide diffusion of the mythical theme.

 2) An example of a second-level ‘zoom’ can be found in Panel 46.
 In the central upper part of the panel stands Domenico Ghirlandaio’s Birth of John the Baptist, whose nymph is an emblem of antiquity.
 Endowed with an energetic charge that is completely disruptive, compared to her pictorial context: ready to move towards new shores in the history of art.
 And so she does.
 The same nymph is to be found in the workshop copy that Warburg exhibits next to Ghirlandaio’s fresco: it is the same character from two different paintings.
 This is a precise choice and is an extremely effective way of demonstrating the semantic power of fragmentation.
 The use of workshop material can be assimilated to the use of the authorial artwork, the most authoritative and frequent study object in the ‘canonical’ art history.
-The use of replica elevates even further the evocative power of a figure that transcends the aestheticization of the artistic artifact and reveals its importance throughout the tendency to be widely reproduced.
+The use of replica elevates even further the evocative power of a figure that transcends the aestheticisation of the artistic artifact and reveals its importance throughout the tendency to be widely reproduced.
 The use of the ‘zoom’ in this panel has a fundamental importance in investigating the role of the artwork in Warburgian studies and the paradoxical lack of hierarchy between the piece of art and the pathetic formulae ‘trapped’ in it: “what matters in each panel is not the image itself as the idea of it” (Centanni, 2010, 20.
 Author’s translation).
-We could consider the action of ‘zooming’ in this panel as a manifesto for the anti-aestheticization of art.
-Which is a theme that permeated the first half of the twentieth century: one year after Warburg’s death, the film critic Béla Balázs, in his Dei Geist des Films, directly addresses Sergei Eisenstein, who, in 1926, had deplored the Hungarian’s emphasis on the figurative content of images:
+We could consider the action of ‘zooming’ in this panel as a manifesto for the anti-aestheticisation of art.
+This is a theme that permeated the first half of the twentieth century: one year after Warburg’s death, the film critic Béla Balázs, in his Dei Geist des Films, directly addresses Sergei Eisenstein, who, in 1926, had deplored the Hungarian’s emphasis on the figurative content of images:

 Now, images ought not to symbolize ideas, but rather to fashion or stimulate them.
 Idea arises within us as logical consequences and not as symbols or already formulated ideograms in the image.
 Otherwise montage is no longer productive.
 It becomes a production of rebuses and riddles… (Baláz 1926, in Michaud 2004, 280).